Copyfree is not quite the public domain.

 If these were the only concerns related to using a license rather than the public domain, however, the Copyfree Initiative would never have been founded.
 Two key reasons to choose a copyfree license over the public domain are:

-Jurisdictional Applicability: In some jurisdictions, there is no legal concept of the public domain or one cannot release a work into the public domain before its copyright term has expired.
-In these circumstances, one must explicitly give permission for others to use a work for any exception to standard copyright protections to apply -- in short, one must use a license to relinquish claim on any privileges of copyright.
+Jurisdictional Applicability: In some jurisdictions, it is widely believed that one cannot release a work into the public domain before its copyright term has expired, though analyses and opinions vary.
+In circumstances where public domain dedications are not legally possible, one must explicitly give permission for others to use a work for any exception to standard copyright protections to apply -- in short, one must use a license to relinquish claim on any privileges of copyright.
 As a result, if someone in the United States releases something into the public domain (the legal possibility of which is disputed by some), it can in theory be used without restriction in the US, but in a country such as France it may still be illegal for some recipient to use it without getting explicit permission from the copyright holder.
-Copyfree licenses serve the purpose of broadening the reach of the relinquishment of many copyright protections.
+Copyfree licenses (including public domain dedications with license fallbacks) serve the purpose of broadening the reach of the relinquishment of many copyright protections.
+An analysis of the legalities of public domain dedication by DJ Bernstein is publicly available.

 Third Party Copyright: When a work is in the public domain, a third party may make modifications to it and claim copyright protections for the modified work.
 Many copyfree licenses ensure that anything released under their terms, including modified versions of the works, will continue to be subject to the terms of the license, rather than having copyright restrictions applied to a modified version later on.
 Note that this does not mean the license must be applied to derivative works as it would for a typical copyleft work: neither copyfree nor public domain works impose any licensing conditions on derivative works.